gxf1212/notes/MD/FYP-notes.md

 > completely failure. don’t know what .inp file the tutorials used.
 >
 > ```shell
->grep "PROT" -rl ./rdrp.pdb | xargs sed -i "s/PROT/    /g"
+> grep "PROT" -rl ./rdrp.pdb | xargs sed -i "s/PROT/    /g"
 > ```
 >
-> this does not matter
+> this does not matter. later ligands: just use PRO for segment name!
 >
 > ```tcl
->package require psfgen
+> package require psfgen
 > resetpsf
 > topology top_all36_na.rtf
 > topology top_all36_cgenff.rtf